sixf/sixf.github.io/index.md

 <big>Welcome to Xingfeng’s homepage! </big>

-[Xingfeng](/ "Xingfeng Si") is currently a PhD candidate in animal ecology at the [College of Life Sciences](http://www.cls.zju.edu.cn/en/) at [Zhejiang University, China](http://www.zju.edu.cn/english/ "Zhejiang University").
+[Xingfeng](/ "Xingfeng Si") is currently a PhD student in animal ecology at the [College of Life Sciences](http://www.cls.zju.edu.cn/en/) at [Zhejiang University, China](http://www.zju.edu.cn/english/ "Zhejiang University").
 He gained his B.S. in biology from [Zhejiang Normal University, China](http://www.zjnu.cn/eng/) in 2008.
 Xingfeng was a visiting student in [The Pimm Group](http://www.thepimmgroup.org) at the [Nicholas School of the Environment](http://nicholas.duke.edu) at [Duke University, USA](http://www.duke.edu) in 2012-2013.
 His reasearch interests include the effects of habitat fragmentation on species distributions and biodiversity conservations of animal communities on land-bridge islands, and the implications of wildlife monitoring using camera traps on conservation managements.
 Broadly, he is interested in island biogeography, community ecology, conservation biology and ornithology.
-See more details in his [research](/en/about "About Xingfeng").
+See more details in his [researches](/en/about "About Xingfeng").

-Besides his academic research, Xingfeng likes reading, traveling and cycling.
+Besides his academic researches, Xingfeng likes reading, traveling and cycling.
 One of his most important dreams is the 2200-km travel from [Chengdu to Lhasa](http://en.wikipedia.org/wiki/China_National_Highway_318) (the capital of Tibet) by bike.
 This journey will be a great opportunity to enjoy the unique landscape and discover the biodiversity on the [Qinghai-Tibet Plateau](http://en.wikipedia.org/wiki/Qinghai-Tibet_Plateau).

 ---